gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   It is an error to use ``SCTP_{FUTURE|CURRENT|ALL}_ASSOC``.

 ``sdki_restart``:
-: If the value is ``0``, the regular keys are removed, if a value different from ``0`` is used, the restart keys are removed.
+: If the value is ``0``, the primary keys are removed, if a value different from ``0`` is used, the restart keys are removed.

 ``sdki_epoch``: